Manchester United Transfer News: Red Devils Reportedly Target Hirving Lozano

 5 – Hirving Lozano has completed five dribbles (7 attempted) in the first half against Brazil, more than any other player on the pitch.
 Magician. https://t.co/p46jFqRNoF

-Manchester United do not lack for attacking options but Jose Mourinho has appeared keen to bring in a winger.
+Manchester United do not lack for attacking options, but manager Jose Mourinho has appeared keen to bring in a winger.
 The Red Devils have been linked with a move for Chelsea's Willian, per The Sun's Mike McGrath.

-Lozano would be a cheaper and young option than Willian who will turn 30 in August and is expected to cost around £60 million, per McGrath.
+Lozano would be a cheaper and younger option than Willian, who will turn 30 in August and is expected to cost around £60 million, per McGrath.

 The Mexican has previously hinted he would be interested in a move to Manchester United, per Univision (h/t Ben Nagle for MailOnline).

-"I believe many [leagues] are beautiful, I like the English and the Spanish very much, he said.
+"I believe many [leagues] are beautiful, I like the English and the Spanish very much," he said.
 "But let's see how things are and decide.
 The one I would like most is Manchester, I like this club a lot and it's a very important club."

 The Red Devils finished second in the Premier League last season to rivals City, but they often looked ponderous in attack despite having players such as Romelu Lukaku, Alexis Sanchez, Juan Mata and Anthony Martial available.

-Lozano would inject pace, penetration and width to the Red Devils' frontline as they seek to close the gap on Manchester City and bring the Premier League trophy back to Old Trafford for the first time since 2013.
+Lozano would inject pace, penetration and width to the Red Devils front line as they seek to close the gap on Manchester City and bring the Premier League trophy back to Old Trafford for the first time since 2013.

 The French Squad Are Loving Football Manager